pwikapanel/illustrator-panel/dmg-creation/README.md

 6. Format: Mac OS Extended (Journaled)
 7. Image Format: read/write disk image

-Open the DMG to mount it, then copy all the files, including hidden files, from the previous folder to the mounted DMG.
+Open the DMG to mount it, then copy all the files from the previous folder to the mounted DMG.

 * * * * *